warriorhub/warriorhub.github.io/index.md

 ### Calendar Page

 The “Calendar” page displays all upcoming events in a monthly, weekly, or daily view.
-Users can navigate using “Back,” “Today,” and “Next” buttons.
+Users can navigate using “Back”, “Today”, and “Next” buttons.
 Events are clickable thus allowing users to preview event details directly from the calendar.

 <p align="center">
   <img src="images/web/calendar_page.png" alt="Calendar Page" width="100%">